Skip to product information

 Comes with Certificate of Authenticity and Digital Warranty ©

-In 1892, Machado de Assis appreciated the verses of another writer and promised to read them to his relatives and neighbors.
+In 1892, Machado de Assis admired the verses of another writer and promised to read them to his relatives and neighbors.

-• Letter from Machado de Assis to an unidentified recipient.
+• A letter from Machado de Assis to an unidentified recipient.

 • One sheet, two pages.